volkerrath/Py4MT2/README.md

 This version will run under Python 3.6 - 3.8 (3.9 not yet fully tested, but seems to work correctly).
 To install it in an Linux environment (e.g. Ubuntu, SuSE), you need to do the following:

 (1) Download the latest Anaconda or Miniconda version (https://www.anaconda.com/distribution/), and install by running the downloaded bash script.
-In order to make updates secure and avoid inconsistencies, copy _.condarc_ to your home directory.
+In order to make updates secure and avoid inconsistencies, copy .condarc to your home directory.
+As the Miniconda installer is not updated very frequently, it is useful to run the following within Anaconda:

+_conda update conda_

+_conda update --all_

+Do this regularly to keep everything consistent!

 (2) Create an appropriate conda environment (including the necessary prerequisites) from the files EM.yml or EM.txt found in the Py4MT base directory by: